How I Saved $1,925 By Picking Up The Phone!

 The total package was around $4,000.
 The package included not only his services the day of the wedding but for him to produce 3 albums for us.
 Around September 1st 2008 we signed the contract and paid the photographer the entire down payment via Credit Card.

-About a month before our wedding, he sent us an email explaining to us why he choose no longer to have a store in town.
+About a month before our wedding we started to get a little worried, when he sent us an email explaining to us why he choose no longer to have a store in town.
 He was going to work out of his home.
 This was easily understood, since around that time the economic outlook was not very bright.

 On the day of our wedding, our photographer showed up and did an amazing job.
 We couldn’t wait to see the pictures.